-Mayor: Tony Fraser ROLL CALL:

-Deputy Mayor: Allan Armstrong

-Councillors: Gary Annable, Tyler Hoy, John Thompson

-CAO: Angela Rutley

-Director of Planning, Building & Enforcement: Calvin Pol

-Clerk: Jo-Anne McCaslin
+ROLL CALL: Mayor: Tony Fraser Deputy Mayor: Allan Armstrong Councillors: Gary Annable, Tyler Hoy, John Thompson CAO: Angela Rutley Director of Planning, Building & Enforcement: Calvin Pol Clerk: Jo-Anne McCaslin

-1. Call Meeting to Order by Resolution

-Moved by Deputy Mayor Armstrong Seconded by Councillor Annable

-THAT the meeting of the Council of the Corporation of the Township of North Dundas be hereby called to order at 7:00 pm.

-2. Adoption of Agenda
+- 1. Call Meeting to Order by Resolution Resolution No. 01 THAT the meeting of the Council of the Corporation of the Township of North Dundas be hereby called to order at 7:00 pm.
+CARRIED - 2.
+Adoption of Agenda Resolution No. 02

-Moved by Councillor Hoy Seconded by Councillor Thompson

-THAT Council approve the agenda as amended.
+Resolution No. 02 Moved by Councillor Hoy Seconded by Councillor Thompson THAT Council approve the agenda as amended.
 Agenda order amended as follows: Item #6 Closed Session to follow #16 Council Comments and Concerns.
-CARRIED
+CARRIED a) Dundas Federation of Agriculture Update President, Marty Derks Mr. Derks did not attend the Council meeting.
+His audience with Council will be rescheduled.